alekivetz/banff-traffic-streamlit/README.md

 - **Delay Risk Classifier** – Predicts whether a route will experience *no delay*, *minor delay*, or *major congestion*.
 - **Per-Route Delay Regressor** – Forecasts the expected delay duration (in minutes) per route using temporal and lag-based features.
 - **Parking Occupancy Forecaster** – Uses a regression-based XGBoost model to predict 60-minute-ahead lot occupancy.
-- **Parking Analytics Module** – Aggregates session-level data for descriptive insights into parking trends, revenue, and duration.

 All models and dashboards are integrated into one unified **Streamlit application** providing dynamic visualization, caching, and seamless navigation.